EPIC-guide/epic-guide.github.io/_life/money-americans.md

 [^3]: Or rather, Starbucks' bank pays Visa a variable portion of each incoming
       payment from Visa in Starbucks' name, depending on several factors.
-Starbucks pays its bank a relatively simpler fee
+Starbucks pays its bank a relatively simpler fee.

 [^4]: Through the issuer, Wells Fargo, of course, whose rewards program also makes Wells
       Fargo some money.
 Cashback is also funded by interest on balances, late payment